For Newcomers Renting in Canada, Here's What You Need to Know

 Don’t forget to budget for moving costs

-Moving into a new home or moving out, there are always fixed upfront costs.
-Most often, they include a security deposit, the first month’s rent, and usually the last month’s rent as well.
+Whether moving into a new home or moving out, there are always fixed upfront costs.
+Most often, they include a security deposit, the first month’s rent, and the last month’s rent.

 Remember to leave your unit in the same condition as when you moved in